FarrahYasin/reading-notes/Week1/PREP_DSA.md

 ### 1.What is 1 of the more important things you should consider when deciding which data structure is best suited to solve a particular problem?

-I think the time that the algorithm take it to run (Time Complexity) of the that execute on data structure
+I think the time that the algorithm take it to run (Time Complexity) of the operations that execute on data structure
 _______________________

 ### 2.How can we ensure that we’ll avoid an infinite recursive call stack?